erickim713/DesignProject/dp7/README.md

 **Why this person?:** He was interested in the application because he had many friends who always drink too much and need to be taken care of.

 **Summary:**<br>
+  It was a little hard to understand how to use the interface at first.
+There needs to be an explanation of the first screen by the functions.
+Also, after stopping the recording, it would be nice to tell the user that a new recording has been successfully made.
+I thought the application was very useful in the way that it told me how much I used, and showed me who I was with during the occasion.
+I think the vertical scroll in the path tab of the history page needs to be calibrated properly so that the location is matched with the transaction.
+I didn't have too much trouble carrying out the tasks.
+I wish the photos were also ordered or organized in a way that allows me to match the location with the photos.
+I remember my friend who lost his cellphone at a pub, but still could not find it.
+However, if he had this applications, that friend might have found it!
+I think that this can also be useful for any other objects that do not support GPS(such as shoes, keys, wallets, etc).
+This web application seems to have many functions but it does not seem to be specialized for a specific purpose.

 -----------
 ### **Usability Lessons**